Mission Statement

 Membership is automatically terminated and membership benefits are automatically forfeited without further action whenever:

-(1) Dues or other indebtedness of a member remains unpaid for a period of thirty (30) days past the due date;
+(1) Dues or other indebtedness of a member remains unpaid on or after September

 (2) There is an interruption in membership status or requirements.
 Payment or current dues may reactivate an active member’s membership benefits within six months of the membership termination.
 If the dues are not paid within six months, the member shall submit a new application for membership.